Tolt Natural Gas Line Project Open House Presentation

 As the demand for natural gas grows, Puget Sound Energy's existing 8-inch high pressure natural gas line serving northeast King County is nearing its capacity limits during cold winter days, when people use more energy to stay warm.
 The system's capacity constraints impact our ability to supply natural gas at an adequate pressure to reliably serve more than 27,000 residential, commercial and industrial customers in the Woodinville, Bothell, Kenmore, Kirkland and unincorporated King County areas.

-Our plans entail installing approximately four miles of new 16-inch high pressure natural gas pipeline and construct a new gate station in the area.
+Our plans entail installing approximately four miles of new 16-inch high pressure natural gas pipeline and constructing a new gate station in the area.
 (A gate station is a facility where natural gas is metered, reduced in pressure, and injected with a strong odorant called mercaptan, which gives the gas its familiar rotten-egg smell.)
 When complete, this new infrastructure will add necessary capacity to the existing system and reinforce the current natural gas pipelines in the area, meaning our customers can continue to depend on reliable natural gas service well into the future.

 - Phase 1: Construct 2.8 miles of 16-inch natural gas pipeline along the existing Seattle Public Utilities Tolt utility corridor between Mink Road Northeast and 155th Avenue Northeast.
 This project is expected to be constructed in 2015, depending upon permits (see Phase 1 aerial map).

 As growth continues in the area, there is a potential for a third phase in PSE's long-term plan.
 The third phase would run approximately 1.9 miles along the Tolt utility corridor between 155th Avenue Northeast and 132nd Avenue Northeast (see project timeline road map and Phase 3 aerial map).
-We do not currently have an expected timeline for this phase of work, but will be monitoring population growth, future planned residential and commercial development and natural gas usage in the area over the next several decades to help us determine when the third phase would be necessary for our customers.
+We currently don't have an expected timeline for this phase of work, but will be monitoring population growth, future planned residential and commercial development and natural gas usage in the area over the next several decades to help us determine when the third phase would be necessary for our customers.
 Current high-level planning estimates suggest this work would occur around 2033.

 At PSE, we know our customers, employees and the communities we serve expect to live and work around a safe and reliable natural gas system.
-Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 750,000 PSE customers.
+Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 770,000 PSE customers.
 When improving and operating our system, we follow or exceed strict federal and state safety requirements related to pipeline safety.
 Click here for more information on natural gas safety.